 An incident in a London workhouse in the mid-1840s vividly illustrates the ambiguous character of the workhouse master, who seems to hover between the apoplectic bully in Oliver Twist and the firm but fair practitioner in the government model.
 Certainly it warns us that judgements about these men are not straightforward.
 There are thirteen important actors in the drama.
 Twelve are young male inmates of St Luke’s Workhouse in Chelsea, and the thirteenth is its master, a man by the name of Daniel Sutton.

 Well, the ratepayers’ generosity had an interesting effect on twelve particular inmates.
-They were all male, and most were in their mid teens.
-Some were rather older, and two of these, Robert Watson and William Davis, who were twenty-two and nineteen respectively, played a leading role in the drama that was about to unfold.
+They were all male and most were in their mid teens.
+Some were rather older, and two of these, Robert Watson and William Davis, who were twenty-two and nineteen, played a leading role in the drama that was about to unfold.
 Another key player was Michael Hughes.
 He was sixteen.

 The workhouse master now strode into the day-room, where he confronted the twelve troublemakers.
-“I recommend you to go to bed,” Sutton said.
-“Quietly.”
+‘I recommend you to go to bed,’ Sutton said.
+‘Quietly.’
 He gave them five minutes to get to their sleeping quarters.
-“And if you do not obey,” he went on, “I shall feel it my duty to send for the police and give you into custody.”
-Hearing this the lads sloped off, with Joseph Lamb, a watchman, leading the way with a lantern, and with Sutton bringing up the rear.
+‘And if you do not obey,’ he went on, ‘I shall feel it my duty to send for the police and give you into custody.’
+Hearing this, the lads sloped off.
+Joseph Lamb, a watchman, led the way with a lantern and with Sutton bringing up the rear.

 Stories like these raise many questions about the phenomenon of the workhouse.
 But they give no answers.
 We must come to our own conclusions, trying to negotiate the grey areas between the facts, as far as we know any, and our intuitions.

 Books you may enjoy

 Please note that these are paid links and that as an Amazon Associate I earn from qualifying purchases